-John H. Jackson was put back into battle after he was evacuated from the Chosin Reservoir.
-He then fought at the Imjin River and Han River.
-He continued fighting during the Seoul Recapture, Chorwon Valley, and Ontrang.
+John H. Jackson explains he was put back into battle after he was evacuated from the Chosin Reservoir.
+He shares he fought at the Imjin River and Han River.
+He recounts how he continued fighting during the Seoul Recapture, Chorwon Valley, and Ontrang.

 John R. Stevens